bobbercheng/blog/docs/_posts/2024-04-07-Bobber-Resume.markdown

 ## PROFESSIONAL EXPERIENCE

 Vexorium  Co-founder, Toronto  (2025  - Now)
-- Developed DB agent and modernized complex databases, successfully migrated hundreds of critical Oracle stored procedures, in just a few hours—not months.
+- Developed IT modernized DB agents and successfully migrated hundreds of critical databases in just a few hours—not months.
-- Did science discovery and resolved the hardest technical challenges that exist beyond the capabilities of contemporary AI coding models, delivering innovative solutions.
+- Developed maintenance agent and optimized complex operational workflows, we enabled a big retailer company to reduce their maintenance costs by 10% within the first month.
-- Developed maintenance agent and optimized complex operational workflows, we enabled a client to reduce their maintenance costs by 10% within the first month.
+- Did science discovery and resolved the hardest technical challenges e.g. IMO beyond the capabilities of contemporary AI coding models, delivering innovative solutions.

 Loblaw Digital  Software  Engineer manager, Toronto  (2023  - 2025)